jcowles/gpu-ray-tracing/README.md

 # GPU Ray Tracing in One Weekend

-Peter Shirley's Raytracing in One Wekened, but implemented in Unity with GPU compute.
+Peter Shirley's Raytracing in One Weekend, but implemented in Unity with GPU compute.

 See [this blog post](https://medium.com/@jcowles/gpu-ray-tracing-in-one-weekend-3e7d874b3b0f) for details.